 Okay, let’s assume you have an idea and you’ve already validated it.

 Next, lets look at how you can avoid some of the mistakes that AirBnB made, stalling their initial growth.

 Step 2: Don’t target everybody

 Guess who AirBnB’s target customer was, in the beginning?

 Everyone who traveled.

 Just look at their initial 3 customers, the ones renting their air mattresses: a 30-year-old Indian man, a 35-year-old woman from Boston and a 45-year-old father of four from Utah.

 Where is the intersection?
 What connects these people?
 What do they share?

-You see, there is a life cycle every new and innovative product must live through.
+You see, there is a life cycle that every new and innovative product must live through.
 It’s called the law of diffusion of innovation and it looks like this: